BipolarExpedition/watch_seeed/design_documents/Watches.md

 - [ ] Test charging
 - [ ] Test voltage measuring

+> [!tip]+ Existing Measuring Technique
+> For the design of the Round Display, we used the`A0`/`D0` pins on the XIAO to connect to the circuitry of the on-board battery.
+The remaining battery charge can be obtained by reading the analog value of this pin.

+# Prototype 1

 ## SD Functions 1

 - [ ] Detect SD